To minimize potential exposure to influenza (flu) & other viruses, precautions are in effect until further notice.

 CT scans are a valuable diagnostic tool.
-They are able to detect some conditions that conventional X-rays cannot, since CT scans can show a "3-D" view of the section of the body being studied.
+They are able to detect some conditions that conventional X-rays cannot because CT scans can show a 3D view of the section of the body being studied.
 CT scans are also useful for monitoring a patient's progress during or after treatment.

 CT scans are used for many diagnostic procedures including, but not limited to: